cais-psu/CAIS_Lab_Web/_posts/2025-05-08-IndustryX.md

   - Conferences
 ---

-Congrats to Hongliang, winner of the poster competition at the 2025 industryXchange!
+Congratulations to Hongliang, winner of the poster competition at the 2025 industryXchange!

 <p style="text-align:center;">